Oakland, California Homes for Sale

 Oakland Avenue is one of Oakland's smaller neighborhoods.
-It is filled with collections of single and multi-family homes and condos.
+It's filled with collections of single and multi-family homes and condos.
 Many homes date back to the 1940s and 1950s, providing a bit of nostalgic charm.
-Some vintage apartments have been totally refurbished and sold as condos, and they often display a mix of modern and old styles.
-Most commercial properties are along Broadway, Harrison, and Bay Place.
-Residential areas tend to be on the southern end of the neighborhood, but exceptions do exist.
-The Harrison end is also a bit quieter because it's farther away from the bustling hospital zone.
+Also, some vintage apartments have been totally refurbished and sold as condos.
+Most commercial properties are along Broadway, Harrison, and Bay Place, and residential areas tend to be on the southern end of the neighborhood.
+The Harrison end is also a bit quieter because it's farther away from the hospital zone.

 Most restaurants and bars are found outside of the neighborhood.
-One notable exception is the 3KB Sports Bar on Broadway, considered one of the best in the city.
 Bars, pubs, and restaurants dot Broadway as the street heads south to the downtown core, roughly a mile away.
 Head east on Piedmont Avenue and you'll find Fenton's, a classic ice cream shop dating back to 1894.
 The vintage shop still makes its own ice cream and sweet treats.
-There is an organic grocery store on Bay Place, which is perfect for those who like to buy locally and cook their own meals at home.
+There's an organic grocery store on Bay Place, which is perfect for those who like to buy locally and cook their own meals at home.

 Like many Oakland neighborhoods, this one also has its collection of murals.
 Walk under the elevated portions of Interstate 580 and you might see some artwork with life-sized giraffe images.
 The Cat Town Cafe also features multi-colored cats acting like Bay Area tourists.
 Car aficionados can check out Broadway's Auto Row that begins on the northeastern edge of Oakland Avenue.
 Be on the lookout for the Taqueria Barajitas, a taco truck that sets up shop along this busy street in the neighborhood.
 If you enjoy strolling the tree-lined streets, you're likely to see a raccoon or two so keep an eye out, especially if you happen to be munching on a snack during on your walk.

-The 3KB Sports Bar is a good choice if you want a night out but prefer to stay close to home.
 If you love going to the theater for live shows or movies, you have three venues within a two-mile radius.
 The New Parkway Theater is just off Broadway and offers movies in a relaxed living room setting.
-The famed Paramount Theater in all of its 1931 Art Deco splendor, is a few blocks farther west.
-The Grand Lake, opening in 1926, is the oldest of the bunch.
+The famed Paramount Theater in all of its 1931 Art Deco splendor is a few blocks farther west.
+In neighboring Grand Lake, the Grand Lake is the oldest of the bunch—open in 1926.
 Originally built for silent movies and vaudeville shows, the renovated space now shows first-run movies.
 The vintage Wurlitzer organ is played between movie showings on most Friday and Saturday nights.

 Since Bay Place is less than half a mile from Lakeside Park, this is a favorite Sunday hangout for many Oakland Avenue residents.
-Cycle or walk from the neighborhood and then take to the path that circles Lake Merritt.
-On your journey, you'll go past the Lake Merritt Wildlife Sanctuary, the Lake Merritt Boating Center, and the Bonsai Garden.
-Pack a picnic lunch and dine at the waterside Lake Chalet, which is a converted boathouse.
+Cycle or walk from the neighborhood to the path that circles Lake Merritt.
+On your journey, you'll pass the Lake Merritt Wildlife Sanctuary, the Lake Merritt Boating Center, and the Bonsai Garden.
+Pack a picnic lunch or dine at the waterside Lake Chalet, which is a converted boathouse.
 You can also head roughly a mile south to Chinatown for some Asian fare and perhaps a bit of shopping.